Appointments can be made by either:

 For more information, please click here.

 Your GP will hand you printed instructions with a telephone number and password to enable you to book your own appointment.
 Please note that you will be given a choice of hospital, which will also include Worthing and Southlands.
-You should telephone within two weeks of seeing your doctor.
+If you have not heard anything within 10 working days, then phone the number on the card.

 If you are referred to Worthing & Southlands Hospital as a result of an appointment with your GP, a letter will be promptly emailed to the Appointments Centre.